-We 21st century people often perceive time through its units of measure: minute, hour, day… We sometimes think of value in the same way: in dollars, pesos… Is it a good thing?
-We rarely think of nature, trees, the sea, mountains or other creations we love through their unit of measure.
-So why are we so keen on counting and measuring time?
+We 21st century people often value time through its units of measure: minute, hour, day… Is it a good thing?
+We understand the value of nature, the sea, mountains or other creations as “objective”, without a need to measure them.
+So why are we so keen on counting and measuring time to give it value?
+Chant restores movement, time, and the measure of time in their proper order.

 Dom Mocquereau’s book “Le nombre Gregorien” start by introducing the “origin of rhythm” (You can download the first three pages of the book here).